Emeritus Professor William Bond

 Key Research Interests

-Processes most strongly influencing vegetation change in the past and present, including fire, vertebrate herbivory, climate extremes, atmospheric [CO2] and habitat fragmentation.
+Processes most strongly influencing vegetation change in the past, present and future, including fire, vertebrate herbivory, climate extremes, atmospheric [CO2] and habitat fragmentation.

 Plant form and function.

 Systems studied include sub-tropical grasslands, savannas and winter rainfall shrublands.

 BSc Hons (1970) University of Exeter ; MSc (1980) University of Cape Town ; PhD (1987) University of California , Los Angeles .
 Natural resource survey, Mozambique (1971-1974) Lake ecology, Cabora Bassa, Mozambique (1974-1976); Ecological research, Cape mountain catchments, Forestry Department (1976-1982; 1986-1987); Graduate studies, UCLA California Chaparral (1982-1986); Lecturer Botany Department, University of Cape Town (1988-1993), Professor, Botany Department, UCT (1993 - 2013), Chief Scientist, South African Environmental Observation Network (SAEON) (2014- 2018).
 Emeritus Professor, Department of Biological Sciences UCT (2014- )

 Professional Activities (1995-present)